Frequently Asked Questions

 Are teachers involved in creating and improving trinket?

 Yes!
 Our CEO, Elliott Hauser, came up with the idea for trinket while teaching introductory computer science courses at UNC Chapel Hill.
 In addition, many teachers use trinket in their classrooms, and we are constantly improving the site based on their feedback.
 You can learn more about some of our teachers on our blog.

 Where is trinket based?

-trinket is based in Durham, North Carolina, home to Duke University and the Durham Bulls.
+trinket is based in the Reasearch Triangle region of North Carolina, home to Duke University, NC State University, and University of North Carolina at Chapel Hill.
 We work with contract developers who hail from California, Germany, and the Netherlands.